 Students of the preclinical phase who successfully remediate a course will be given a grade of Pass.
-Students who do not successfully repeat remediate will receive a Failing grade for the course.
+Students who do not successfully remediate will receive a grade of Fail for the course.
 A failing grade for a remediated course is considered unsatisfactory performance and grounds for dismissal, and the policy above will apply.